Hyperbolic triangulations and discrete random graphs: Hyperbolic triangulations

+\begin{proposition}[parents and children] Every vertex (except the root $v_0$) has at most two parents and at least two children. \end{proposition}

 We use tree-like terminology for connecting the rings.
-A vertex $w$ is a {\bf parent} of $v$ if $\{v,w\} \in E$ and $\dist_0(v)=\dist_0(w)+1$; in this case, $v$ is a {\bf child} of $w$.
-Let $P(v)$ be the set of parents of $v \in R_k(G)$; it forms a segment of $R_{k-1}(G)$, and its leftmost and rightmost elements are called the {\bf left parent} $p_L(v)$ and the {\bf right parent} $p_R(v)$ respectively.
+A vertex $w$ is a {\bf parent} of $v$ if there is an edge from $v$ to $w$ and $\dist_0(v)=\dist_0(w)+1$; in this case, $v$ is a {\bf child} of $w$.
+Let $P(v)$ be the set of parents of $v \in R_k(G)$; it forms a segment of $R_{k-1}(G)$, and its leftmost and rightmost elements are respectively called the {\bf left parent} $p_L(v)$ and the {\bf right parent} $p_R(v)$.
 The set of children $C(v)$, leftmost child $c_L(v)$ and rightmost child $c_R(v)$ are defined analogously.

-Figure \ref{figlet} presents the grid $G_{67}$ with named vertices.
-Both pictures use the Poincar\'e disk model, but the left picture is centered roughly at $v_0$ (labeled with $A$ in the picture), and the right picture is centered at a different location in the hyperbolic plane.
+Figure \ref{figlet} depicts the triangulation $\ghoo$ with named vertices.
+Both pictures use the Poincar\'e disk model and show the same vertices, but the left picture is centered roughly at $v_0$ (labeled with $A$ in the picture), and the right picture is centered at a different location in the hyperbolic plane.
 Points drawn close to the boundary of the Poincar\'e disk are further away from each other than they appear -- for example, vertices $T$ and $U$ appear very close in the left picture, yet in fact all the edges are roughly of the same length (in fact, there are two lengths -- the distance between two vertices of degree 6 is slightly different than the distance between a vertex of degree 6 and a vertex of degree 7).